mikowitz/crayon/README.md

 To include this gem in a project require 'crayon'

-The following are all methods that <code>Crayon</code> understands, and should give you an idea of what is possible.
+The following are all methods that `Crayon` understands, and should give you an idea of what is possible.

     Crayon.blue("this will be printed as blue text") Crayon.on_red("this will be printed on a red background") Crayon.bold("this will be bold")
     Crayon.underline_blue_on_yellow("this will be underlined blue text on a yellow background")

-Crayon also provides intermediary methods `puts` and `print` which determine whether Crayon adds a newline to the end of the text being displayed.
+`Crayon` also provides intermediary methods `puts` and `print` which determine whether `Crayon` adds a newline to the end of the text being displayed.
 By default, a newline is added.

     Crayon.puts.blue("this is on a line by itself.")